hexawyz/Exo/ReadMe.md

 At its core, Exo is written with, and on top of helper libraries named `DeviceTools`, which provide access to useful and necessary device APIs.

-The service itself is split in different layers (this is where the over-engineering might be 😉):
+The service itself is split in different layers:

 * Driver layer: In order to expose features, a driver needs to be implemented for each device (or group of devices), which will expose a mostly direct mapping of hardware features of the device.
 * High level service layer: For each group of features (e.g. RGB lighting), a service will collect the matching devices and expose the features in a centralized way.